 Impacts arising from the operation of this Project could primarily attribute to vehicular emissions that may affect the proposed development itself and identified ASRs off-site.
-Vehicular emission impacts from the major roads, San Tin Highway and Castle Peak Road are considered insignificant, as the nearest Project sensitive receivers are more than 162m from these major roads.
+Vehicular emission impacts from the major roads, San Tin Highway and Castle Peak Road - Mai Po are considered insignificant, as the nearest air sensitive receivers of the proposed development are more than 107m from these major roads.
 Based on the Annual Traffic Census 2023, the road type of San Tin Highway and Castle Peak Road - Mai Po are expressway (EX) and rural road (RR), respectively.
-According to the information provided by the Project's Traffic Consultant and agreed upon by the Transport Department (TD), the road leading to the project site (i.e., Mai Po South Road) is classified as a feeder road, which is similar to a local distributor under the road types listed in the HKPSG as advised by the Project's Traffic Consultant.
-The email correspondence between the Project's Traffic Consultant and the TD is presented in Appendix 1.1, and the corresponding buffer zones for each road type are shown in Figure 1.1.
+A 20m buffer distance should be applied for EX and a 10m buffer distance should be applied for RR type roads.
+Hence, the buffer distance requirements for San Tin Highway and Castle Peak Road - Mai Po can be fulfilled according to Table 3.1 of Chapter 9 of HKPSG.
+As per the information provided by the Project's Traffic Consultant and agreed upon by the Transport Department (TD), the road leading to the project site (i.e., Mai Po South Road) is classified as a feeder road, which is similar in definition to a local distributor (LD) under the road types listed in the HKPSG.
+A 5m buffer distance should be applied for LD and hence the buffer distance requirement for Mai Po South Road can be fulfilled according to Table 3.1 of Chapter 9 of HKPSG.
+The email correspondence between the Project's Traffic Consultant and the TD is presented in Appendix 1.1.
+The corresponding buffer zones for each road type are shown in Figure 1.2 and presented in Table 1.6.
+There exist a number of private roads surrounding the proposed development.
+As a conservative approach, a buffer distance of 10m corresponding to district distributors (DD) was applied and found to be satisfied from these roads.
+The buffer zones for these roads are also shown in Figure 1.2.
 No air-sensitive uses of the proposed development including openable window, fresh air intake and recreational use in the open space shall be located within the buffer zones.
+All internal roads within the proposed Development are private roads, classified as emergency vehicular access (EVA) roads and therefore buffer distance requirements do not apply on these roads.